DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 Cons

-• Initial setup can take time, especially organizing and uploading employee data
+• Initial setup can take time, especially organising and uploading employee data

 • The number of settings means admins may need a short learning curve